t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 To retrive this, download dxgettext.7z from TODO and extract the file from the .\dxgettext\dxgettext\sample\ directory.
 TO run the other functions of dxgettext, viz extracting srings from the project and building .mo files:

-* install dxgettext from sourceforge, coosing 'no' to 'integate with IDE'
+* install dxgettext from sourceforge, choosing 'no' to 'integate with IDE'
 * apply te patch from dxgettext.7z
 * run the tools from the command line